smartdevicelink/sdl_evolution/proposals/NNNN-atf-additional-transports.md

 ## Introduction

-Currently some number of test sets requires manual checking on real transport.
+Currently some number of test scripts require manual checks using real transport.
-This part of manual work should be also automated via Automated test framework.
+This part of manual work should be also automated with Automated test framework.

 Automated test framework should support communication with SDL via :
  - TCP (already supported)